For info on our schedule, check out this post.

-PseudoPod buys nonexclusive audio rights, and nonexclusive electronic rights to distribute the audio file under a Creative Commons license.
+PseudoPod buys nonexclusive audio and text rights, and nonexclusive electronic rights to distribute the audio and text file under a Creative Commons license.

-Starting in 2017, Pseudopod is joining PodCastle and Escape Pod by paying its narrators.
+Starting in 2017, Pseudopod joined its sister podcasts by paying its narrators.
 Escape Artists is pooling their resources for auditions.
 Please review PodCastle’s Narrator Guidelines and follow the submissions process outlined there.
-Also, review our Sample Narrator Contract.
 If you would like to audition to narrate for Pseudopod, please visit our Submittable portal for more instructions.